ungdev/etuutt-api/README.md

 <!-- GETTING STARTED -->
-## Getting Started
+## Getting started

 This is the API documentation.
-Everything that concerns the front and the back is in [the project documentation](https://ungdev.github.io/etuutt-core/).\
+The [EtuUTT project documentation](https://ungdev.github.io/etuutt-core/) covers everything related to both the front and the back.\
-First, you will have to read the project doc, read then the following documentation.
+Read the project documentation first, and then refer to the following documentation for more specific informations about the API.

 ### Prerequisites